ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

         Collective Wisdom : Expanded cognition
 ```

+### Enactive Realization: How Consciousness Brings Forth Worlds

+While Analytic Idealism establishes consciousness as fundamental, Enactivism provides the *how*: consciousness is not a passive observer but an active participant that **brings forth** worlds through structural coupling and sense-making.

+**Key Integration Points:**
+1. **Consciousness as Action:** Rather than "consciousness perceives reality," we adopt "consciousness enacts meaningful worlds through perceptually-guided action"
+2. **Autopoiesis as Self-Production:** Living systems (including communities) maintain their organization through circular self-production—directly mirroring your dialectical phases
+3. **Structural Coupling:** Our continuous interaction with environments shapes both us and the environment—explaining how mandalas co-evolve with communities
+4. **Participatory Sense-Making:** Knowledge emerges *between* agents in interaction, not within isolated minds

+**Why This Matters for Solarpunk Mandala:**
+- Explains how communities literally "bring forth" their Symbiotic Commonwealth through collective action
+- Provides biological grounding for your "Embodied Foundations" protocols
+- Bridges the apparent gap between idealist ontology and material practice

 ### The Spectrum of Conscious Experience: Altered States and Transpersonal Mentations

 The proposition that consciousness is fundamental is powerfully validated by the full spectrum of human experience.
 From the perspective of Analytic Idealism, so-called Altered States of Consciousness (ASCs) are not malfunctions but **critical modes of exploration** into the deeper layers of Mind at Large (MAL).
 The common distinction between "internal" ideas and "external" substances dissolves; both are instrumental in modulating the localized process of consciousness, inducing what can be termed **"transpersonal mentations"**—shifts in the patterns of experience that transcend the ordinary self.